adarwoo/modbus_relay/docs/user_manual.md

 * The flash memory integrity is verified at every boot
 * The RAM is tested once on boot-up
-* The EEprom storage contains a checksum and is reformatted if a corruption is detected The health of the power supply is monitored
+* The EEprom storage contains a checksum and is reformatted if a corruption is detected
-* The CPU power supply is monitoring by the brown-out-detector
+* The CPU power supply is monitoring by the brown-out-detector to safeguard the EEprom
 * A failsafe exist which activates the EStop if the power supply was to fail
 * The execution is monitored; an application crash will EStop the device

-Any failure to the device's intergrity leads to the EStop being activated.
+Any managed failure leads to the EStop being activated.

 ### Modbus communication monitoring